ascgliding/flights310/Documents/README_USER.rst

         email is sent.
 The Warning EMail can be a list of email addresses.
         Where there is a list each email should be separated by a comma, space or semi-colon.

+    *   Logbook Entries.

+        It is possible to create a separate column in the logbook spreadsheet to record a separate counter for the task.
+For example, there is a task to replace the nose hook.
+We want a column in the logbook for nose hook operations.
+Tick the box that to include this item in the logbook spreadsheet.
+Add a column name e.g. "Nose Hook".
+It is likely that the system will not have all the logbook entries since the beginning of time, therefore you need to record a reference starting point and value.
+        Pick a date for which you know the reading and enter the date and reading as at that date.

     *   Completion.